Ultrasonic Therapy In Courtice.

 What to Expect on Your First Visit:

-If you have any questions at any time, please don’t hesitate to call.
-We want to ensure your satisfaction and full recovery.
+- If you have any questions at any time, please do not hesitate to call.
+We want to ensure your satisfaction and best possible recovery.

 Before Your First Visit

 - You will receive a confirmation email shortly after booking your appointment.

 - This email will contain some forms which you can fill out and sign from your device in handy.

 - If you have any questions, ask us before signing the form.

 - If you are not able to access the forms online, please arrive 15 minutes early for your first appointment so that we can help you with the paperwork.

 - Make a list of questions that you have to discuss on your first visit.

 - Bring with you, if you have any imaging reports (i.e., X-rays, Ultrasound/MRI etc.) and doctor’s referral.